 As an entry-level programmer, you’re used to the ebb and flow of writing code, testing it, and then going back to fix the things that didn’t work.
 You’re capable of turning a mere idea into a working piece of software, and that’s a highly desirable skill.

-Despite your coding abilities and growing list of projects, creating a resume and writing an effective cover letter for this role can seem intimidating when your professional experience is still limited.
+Despite your coding abilities and growing list of projects, building a resume and writing an effective cover letter for this role can seem intimidating when your professional experience is still limited.

 If you’re feeling a little at a loss, don’t worry—that’s what we’re here for.
 Our entry-level programmer resume templates helped thousands of budding devs get their foot in the door.
 Follow our resume tips to advance in your career!